phantomcyber/phantom-community-projects/Apps/phadldap/readme.md

 ## Actions
 ### Run Query
-One of the things I had been missing from the original Phantom LDAP application was a _generic_ query command capability.
-This app has implemented such functionality that will be demonstrated presently.
+One of the things I had been missing from the original Phantom LDAP application was a _generic_ query command.
+This app has implemented such functionality which will be demonstrated presently.

 *Note: This command is useful for those who are familiar with LDAP syntax.*